 Wealthiest of all were the few owners of the deep shaft mines, such as George Hearst.

 One building holds what may be the most dreamt about place in town for gold miners, the original Wells Fargo

 Now a large bank, the company started out as gold brokers in 1852.

 The office is dominated by a huge thick safe at the back of the room.

 The other notable item is a large set of balance scales.

 All that remains of a Columbia hillside after hydraulic mining

-so sensitive they can measure the weight of a human hair.
+for weighing gold nuggets and dust, and are so sensitive they can measure the weight of a human hair.